When it comes to CMMC, you need to have a plan of action and milestones. Our guide will walk you through this process.

 Your IT department impacts your entire company.
 Having the right cybersecurity controls means that you and your team can properly detect and prevent security risks.
 Everyone benefits when you stay compliant and mitigate the risk of cyberattacks.

 Cybersecurity changes every day.
 And you must stay abreast of changes happening both internally and externally.
-Employees come and go, passwords get forgotten, and criminals find new tactics for phishing for information.
+Employees come and go, passwords get forgotten, and criminals find new tactics for phishing information.

 Lastly, another benefit of using a POAM is that it builds accountability for your team.
 Everyone knows what is expected of them and when.
 Each step is outlined along with the necessary milestones that must be reached by certain deadlines.

-Stop trying to create elaborate workarounds trying to fix original systems.
+Stop trying to create elaborate workarounds trying to fix the original systems.
 There are newer and more robust systems that can replace your legacy programs.
 Sometimes it makes more sense to take a hard look at your legacy systems to see if they should be fixed or replaced completely.

-Unfortunately, you do need to consider your budget, after all, worldwide risk management budgets are expected to escalate over 12% to $150 billion in the next year.
+Unfortunately, you do need to consider your budget, after all, worldwide risk management budgets are expected to escalate by over 12% to $150 billion in the next year.
 While you might want to run out and invest in the newest programs, take the time to analyze your budget.
 Then determine the best plan of action based on your finances so that you can keep your company solvent.

 Don’t forget that the people using your system aren’t thinking about cybercrime in the same way your IT department does.
 They will unintentionally ask a co-worker to use their system and thus learn their password.
 Additionally, they receive so many emails they aren’t aware of how many of them are phishing.